 I give you...

 the PLASMA TORCH!

 Every plasma cutting system is made up of these three components:

 - Power Supply - The plasma power supply is responsible for sustaining the plasma arc through the entire duration of a cut.

 - Arc Starting Console - Or ASC creates the spark inside the plasma torch, which creates the plasma arc.

 - Plasma Torch - The plasma torch provides the alignment needed for precision cutting as well as cooling the consumables.

-Now that you have an understanding of what plasma is, let’s move on to the application of the plasma torch.
+Now that you understand what plasma is let’s move on to applying the plasma torch.

 Types of Plasma Cutting

 Nearly all plasma cutting systems fall under two categories: Conventional and Precision plasma systems.